 Our Artists run is part of our collection of special runs that offer very targeted distribution channels.
 The Artists run covered a range of art schools, academies and studios such as Royal Academy of the Arts, Sotheby’s, Christie’s, Wimbledon Art Studios, LAMA and the Courtauld Institute of Art.

-In order to target Latin Americans who may have a strong cultural affiliation or interest in Kahlo we distributed along one of our Niche Specials focusing on Latin American audiences in London.
+In order to target Latin Americans who may have a strong cultural affiliation or interest in Kahlo, we distributed along one of our Niche Specials (bespoke groupings of venues) focusing on Latin American audiences in London.
 These venues included the Institute for the Study of the Americas, Department of Spanish & Latin American Studies, EF International Language Centre, Embassy of Bolivia, Mexican Embassy, Azteca Latin Lounge and the Brazilian Consulate.

 As a secondary audience category we also focused on fashion enthusiasts and feminist audiences.
 Our Fashion run covers 30 fashion centric venues throughout London such as Beyond Retro, Heatherleys, London College of Fashion, The Fashion Retail Academy, Vintage Store and the Pandora Dress Agency.
 Additionally our Feminist focuses on 30 feminist centric such as Centre for Feminist Research, Feminist Library, Dalston Superstore, West Hampstead Women’s Centre, Gay’s the Word Bookshop and Goldsmith Women’s Art Library.